PDF File Security

 If printing is enabled, you could instead drag and drop the PDF into a Chrome browser window, press the print icon, then print it to a PDF.
 This will create a version without the copy/paste restrictions.
 Alternatively, you can upload it to Google Drive and open it in Google Docs.

-Finally, if none of that works, you still have the option of screenshotting the document and uploading the image to an OCR recognition site.
+Finally, if none of that works, you can still screenshot the document and upload the image to an OCR recognition site.
 The site will convert the image of the text into real characters that you can copy and paste.

 Can you comment on a secured PDF file?